marcopaulo42/BIG-IQ-licensing-lab-guide/docs/licensing/cat.rst

    .. image:: ../images/add-license.png

 #.
 Complete the *Add and Activate New License* fields as follows:
+From the Email received for the F5 Product: F5-BIQ-VE-LIC-MGR-LIC-DEV, copy the corresponding Registration Key, and paste this into the Base Registration Key field.
+Select the Automatic radio button and then click Activate.
+Click Agree on the EULA pop-up.
+If the activation was successful, a line indicating License activation completed successfully. will appear on the page.

+Click the blue Next button to continue.

    * **License Name:** LOADV4
    * **Base Registration Key:** <obtain from email>